lucafilippodangelo/RabbitMQ-Send-Test/README.md

  [x] Received 'orange':'hhh-orange'
  ```

-## //LD STEP005 (sendVersion5 and receiveVersion5 methods)
+## //LD STEP005 - Use of Topic Exchange
+(sendVersion5 and receiveVersion5 methods)
-### Use of Topic Exchange.
-Implementation of updates to the code in order to subscribe to not only logs based on severity, but also based on the source which emitted the log.
+### Implementation of updates to the code in order to subscribe to not only logs based on severity, but also based on the source which emitted the log.
 https://www.rabbitmq.com/tutorials/tutorial-five-dotnet.html

 ### //LD STEP005A - Topic exchange